 The staff within the school are all trained and have many different attributes and skills.
-Almost all of the Class Teachers and Teaching Assistants have received the Level 1 Autism Awareness training provided by the Communication and Autism Team (CAT).
+Almost all of the Class Teachers and Teaching Assistants (TAs) have received the Level 1 Autism Awareness training provided by the Communication and Autism Team (CAT).
 Where this has not occurred, it is because they have recently joined Our Lady of Fatima and there will be plans to ensure they have had the training as soon as possible.
+Staff also work closely with Primary and School Support Service (PSS) and the Educational Psychologist (EP) who support and guide with relevant up-to-date strategies and advice to help meet individual children's needs.